aashishsec/AWS-Projects/AWS/Docks-Ec2/readme.md

 4. I did not navigated into the Docks folder.
 So I have to kill the process.
 ![image](https://github.com/aashishsec/CloudProjects/assets/65489287/06ca67a9-c363-4e9e-b5a1-438697acade6)

-5. change to Docks
+5. Change the directory to Docks.
 ```
 cd Docks
 ```

-6. Start the python server
+6. Start the python server in Docks directory.
 ```
 python3 -m http.server 8000
  ```